space

 Thus you will feel through your psychotherapist the very things you craved from your father, and you will have the urge to manipulate things to get what you desire.
 You will also realize that your psychotherapist is just a man, and will feel ashamed of your desire.
 Moreover, you will experience the times “it’s not good enough,” and you will get angry and try to push him away.

 So, to begin the depth of your treatment, speak to your psychotherapist of what until now has been missing from the treatment.
 Your migraines know very well what I mean here.
 Let them speak.
 Let them speak, for your sake.
 Let them speak as you, the child, couldn’t speak.
-Don't push them, the child, or your psychotherapist away.
+For your own sake, don’t push them, the child, or your psychotherapist away.

 Back to the list of questions